|

 villages.
 Luckily they allowed us to visit Autana.
 We

+were psyched.
 Autana’s summit, partially obscured by mist,

 is dark and forbidding, and its vertical flanks are